googlemaps/.github/README-template.md

 ## Support

-This library is offered via an open source [license](LICENSE).
-It is not governed by the Google Maps Platform Support [Technical Support Services Guidelines](https://cloud.google.com/maps-platform/terms/tssg), the [SLA](https://cloud.google.com/maps-platform/terms/sla), or the [Deprecation Policy](https://cloud.google.com/maps-platform/terms) (however, any Google Maps Platform services used by the library remain subject to the Google Maps Platform Terms of Service).
+This library is offered via an open source [license].
+It is not governed by the Google Maps Platform Support [Technical Support Services Guidelines, the SLA, or the [Deprecation Policy].
+However, any Google Maps Platform services used by the library remain subject to the Google Maps Platform Terms of Service.

 This library adheres to [semantic versioning] to indicate when backwards-incompatible changes are introduced.
 Accordingly, while the library is in version 0.x, backwards-incompatible changes may be introduced at any time.